Join today

 Write your awesome label here.

-Throughout this course you will discover:
+Throughout this course, you will discover:

-- how radio works,
+• how radio works,

-- ways to monitor, identify, and capture signals in the air,
+• ways to monitor, identify, and capture signals in the air,

-- how to make and analyze a capture,
+• how to make and analyze a capture,

-- discover different software, devices, and techniques in practice, to intercept signals,
+• learn different software, devices, and techniques in practice, to intercept signals,

-- how to choose the right equipment for your contexts,
+• how to choose the right equipment for your contexts,

-- faraday cages and how to build a cheap one,
+• Faraday cages and how to build a cheap one,

-- covers many SDRs: hackRF, bladeRF v2, USRP B versions, LimeSDR, RTL-SDR, ADALM-PlutoSDR, Airspy,
+• covers many SDRs: hackRF, bladeRF v2, USRP B versions, LimeSDR, RTL-SDR, ADALM-PlutoSDR, Airspy,

-- covers latest versions of GNU Radio: 3.9 and 3.10 mainly.
+• covers the latest versions of GNU Radio: 3.9 and 3.10 mainly.